Get-Nerdio/NMM-PS/Bulk Enroll PartnerCenter.md

 ![image](https://github.com/Get-Nerdio/NMM-SE/assets/52416805/5c8dd05e-84a7-49f9-8218-64412fdaffaf)

+# Bulk Enroll PartnerCenter

+This function will allow you to bulk enroll customers from Partner Center to the Nerdio Manager for MSP.
+Keep in mind that currently the customers are only added in with Entra ID as domain and Intune/Modern Work as Desktop deployment model.

 ## Pre-Requisites

 - Powershell 7.4 or higher
 - Create a service account that is Global Admin in the tenant and add it as a member of the "Admin Agents" in the Entra Portal.
 - Next make sure to login the first time with that account and setup MFA.
 - Make sure all customers you want to onboard are  added in Partner Center to the "Customer List" (https://partner.microsoft.com/dashboard/v2/customers/list) and you have the correct GDAP roles rolled out (https://partner.microsoft.com/dashboard/v2/customers/granularadminaccess/list).

     Currently the assigned GDAP roles where i tested where are the ones below, keep in mind probably that consent with less permissions will work.
     - Application administrator,
     - Authentication policy administrator,